-We just came back from our fantastic trip to Easter Island, where we filmed the first episode of the Travel by Dart TV show, airing on OMNI Television in the spring.
+We came back from our fantastic trip to Easter Island, where we filmed the first episode of the Travel by Dart TV show (well, the first of the series, after the ‘pilots’ Svalbard and ‘Russia’.

-Until the episode is ready, we will be posting a lot of images and videos (soon).
+Until the episode is ready, we will be posting a lot of images and videos.
 We also wanted to take a moment to officially thank one of our most important partners to make this trip happen, Robertson College.

 Not only the college supported the Travel by Dart crew to get to Polynesia, but also donated some custom-made backpacks, which we took to Easter Island and gave them away to the young students at Earthship Music School (Toki School)!